-For a "start-updates" request, the response is a stream of SSE update events.
-Section 4.2 defines the events, and [SSE] defines how they are encoded into a stream.
+The response is a stream of SSE update events.
+Section 6 defines the events, and [SSE] defines how they are encoded into a stream.

 An ALTO server SHOULD send updates only when the underlying values change.
 However, it may be difficult for a server to guarantee that in all circumstances.
 Therefore a client MUST NOT assume that an SSE update event represents an actual change.